Do I need a "vaccine passport" to travel? | ExBulletin

 This is a document showing that travelers have been vaccinated against COVID-19 or have recently been tested negative for the virus that causes it.

 The information is stored on the phone or other mobile device that the user displays to airline employees and border guards.
-The Biden administration and others want a paper version to be available as well.
+The Biden administration and others also want a paper version.

 The International Air Transport Association, a trading group of global airlines, is testing a version called the Travel Pass.
 IBM is developing another pass called the Digital Health Pass.
 There are several other private sector initiatives.

 In some countries, passports are used in addition to traveling by air.
-Israel is using a new “green passport” to allow only those who have been vaccinated or recovered with COVID-19 to attend public events such as concerts.
+Israel uses a new “green passport” to allow only those who have been vaccinated or recovered from COVID-19 to attend public events such as concerts.
 Denmark hopes to launch a pass that will allow vaccinated people to travel with less restrictions.

 “The importance of this to the resumption of international aviation cannot be exaggerated,” said Alexandre de Juniac, CEO of the aviation trade association.